-ACDA's most significant asset other than cash is mortgage loans receivable which at both December 31, 2019 and 2020, represented just over 50% of total.
-Cash represents a significant portion of total assets for both years; however, cash did decrease about 28% from the 2018 year-end balance and another 14% between the year-end 2019 and 2020 time frame.
+ACDA's most significant asset other than cash is mortgage loans receivable which at December 31, 2020 and 2021, represented just over 50% and 60% of totals, respectively.
+Cash represents a significant portion of total assets for both years; however, cash did decrease about 5% between the year-end 2020 and 2021 time frame.
 While some of this represents timing differences, the decrease also relates to the use of the program income monies collected in 2016 as described elsewhere.